jackwill99/JsNote/README.md

 let find_index = map_arr.findIndex((user) => user.age === 20);
-// Return single index and findIndex is higherOrder Function.  indexOf takes value to point out in array and string console.log(find_index);
+// Return single index and findIndex is higherOrder Function.  indexOf takes value to point out in array and string
+// If u don't define a variable in findIndex, it will return 'index and -1' | -1 is false;
+console.log(find_index);

 let find_method = map_arr.find((user) => user.age === 20); // Return single value